LANG 3028 Crime Fiction

 Legacy Code 102315

-Coordinator Matthew Mcguire Opens in new window
+Coordinator Matt Mcguire Opens in new window

-Description This unit will introduce students to a variety of texts drawn from the history of crime fiction; including the classic detective story, the Golden Age mystery, US 'Hard Boiled' fiction, the police procedural, and the literary crime novel.
+Description This subject will introduce students to a variety of texts drawn from the history of crime fiction; including the classic detective story, the Golden Age mystery, US 'Hard Boiled' fiction, the police procedural, and the literary crime novel.
 Students will develop their knowledge of theories of genre, specifically its formation and evolution, and its implications for the process of making meaning.
 They will learn about the changing place of crime fiction within the English literary canon, exploring the genre's relationship to questions of artistic value, the distinction between high and low culture, and the differences between literary and popular fiction.

 School Humanities & Comm Arts